Kong/kong/README.md

 ## Features

-By centralizing common API functionality across all your organization's services, Kong Gateway creates more freedom for engineering teams to focus on the challenges that matter most.
+By centralizing common API functionality across all your organization's services, the Kong API Gateway creates more freedom for engineering teams to focus on the challenges that matter most.

 The top Kong features include:
 - Advanced routing, load balancing, health checking - all configurable via an admin API or declarative configuration.